 Art therapy is a relatively new branch of the expressive therapies branch.
 The American Art Therapy Association sets standards and grants certification.
 Usually a graduate degree in art therapy (a two-year program) and about one year’s working experience is required after graduation from Northwestern.
-On the undergraduate level a student should major in art.
+On the undergraduate level, you should major in art.
 A double major of art and psychology is highly recommended.

 Employment possibilities include positions in mental health hospitals, geriatric institutions, special education programs, prisons, detention facilities and veterans' hospitals.
-An art therapist can aid psychiatrists and psychologists in diagnostic work, treatments, therapeutics, and social interactionary procedures which are extremely beneficial to the patient’s mental health.
+As an art therapist, you'll be qualified to aid psychiatrists and psychologists in diagnostic work, treatments, therapeutics, and social interactionary procedures which are extremely beneficial to the patient’s mental health.

 Includes theories about the dynamics and structure of personality and current research on personality.
 The course emphasizes psychoanalytic, trait, humanistic and behavioral views of personality.Prerequisites: PSY111, 221, or both PSY224 and 225.(4 credits)

 (4 credits) This course will provide a broad survey of what is considered to be disordered in behavior, emotional expression, and cognition in adults.
 Emphasis will be placed on a scientific view of psychopathology.
 The two main foci of the course are the (a) description of various behaviors, symptoms, syndromes and illnesses as described in the most recent edition of the Diagnostic and Statistical Manual (DSM) of the American Psychiatric Association, and (b) research and theories concerning etiology including discussion of environmental, biological, social and interactive perspectives.
 While intervention and childhood disorders will be discussed, they are not the primary focus of this course.
 Prerequisite: 4 credits of psychology courses.